mohaslani/DR.LSH/README.md

 • Easy control of the preservation rate by adjusting the input parameters.

 The implementation is in MATLAB 2019.
 Significant effort has been taken to make DR.LSH implementation as fast as possible.

+DRLSH_example.m shows some simple examples of using DR.LSH.

 If you have used DR.LSH in a scientific publication and wish to cite it, please use: